Secretariat (horse): Appearance and conformation

-Secretariat's absence of major conformation flaws was important, as horses with well made limbs and feet are less likely to become injured.
+Secretariat's absence of major conformation flaws was important, as horses with well formed limbs and feet are less likely to become injured.
 Secretariat's hindquarters were the main source of his power, with a sloped croup that extended the length of his femur.
 When in full stride, his hind legs were able to reach far under himself, increasing his drive.
 His ample girth, long back and well-made neck all contributed to his heart-lung efficiency.

 The manner in which Secretariat's body parts fit together determined the efficiency of his stride, which affected his acceleration and endurance.
 Even very small differences in the length and angles of bones can have a major effect on performance.
 Secretariat was well put together even as a two-year-old, and by the time he was three, he had further matured in body and smoothed out his gait.
 The New York Racing Association's Dr. M. A. Gilman, a veterinarian who routinely measured leading thoroughbreds with a goal of applying science to create better ways to breed and evaluate racehorses, measured Secretariat's development from two to three as follows:

 Secretariat's length of stride was considered large even after taking into account his large frame and strong build.
 While training for the Preakness Stakes, his stride was measured as 24 feet, 11 inches.
 His powerful hindquarters allowed him to unleash "devastating" speed and because he was so well-muscled and had significant cardiac capacity, he could simply out-gallop competitors at nearly any point in a race.